Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Introduction

 Forward-backward splitting algorithms are a common strategy used to solve problems in the form \eqref{eq:P}.
 Initially proposed in \cite{ChenRockafellar1997,CombettesWajs2005,LionsMercier1979} in Hilbert spaces $\mathcal{H}$ for functions $f$ with $\mathcal{L}$-Lipschitz gradient, they are defined by the following updating rule for $k\geq 0$

-where $\tau_k>0$ is a suitably-chosen sequence of step sizes.
-Such schemes enable to exploit the differentiability of the smooth function $f$ in a forward step defined in terms of the gradient of $f$ $\xk\mapsto \xk-\tau_k\nabla f(\xk)$ which is decoupled from the backward step defined in terms of the proximal operator associated to $g$.
+where $\tau_k>0$ is a suitably chosen sequence of step sizes.
+Such schemes enable one to exploit the differentiability of the smooth function $f$ in a forward step defined in terms of the gradient of $f$ $\xk\mapsto \xk-\tau_k\nabla f(\xk)$ which is decoupled from the backward step defined in terms of the proximal operator associated to $g$.

 The generalization of this algorithm to a Banach space $\mathcal{X}$ is not straightforward since the element $\nabla f(\xk)\in \mathcal{X}^*$ cannot be identified as an element of $\mathcal{X}$ anymore due to the lack of Riesz isomorphism.
-As a consequence, the forward step cannot thus be performed directly on $\xk\in \mathcal{X}$.
-As a remedy, we need to introduce the so-called duality maps, which link primal and dual spaces and allow to perform the forward gradient step either in the dual or in the primal space.
-The intrinsic non-linearity of duality mappings, however, introduces new challenges in the definition of a backward step in terms of the proximal operator of $g$.
+As a consequence, the forward step cannot be performed directly on $\xk\in \mathcal{X}$.
+As a remedy, we need to introduce the so-called duality maps, which link primal and dual spaces and allow us to perform the forward gradient step either in the dual or in the primal space.
+The intrinsic nonlinearity of duality mappings, however, introduces new challenges in the definition of a backward step in terms of the proximal operator of $g$.
 In \cite{Bredies2008,GuanSong2015,GuanSong2021}, forward-backward algorithms have been proposed to solve minimization problems in the form \eqref{eq:P} and defined in a reflexive, strictly convex and smooth Banach space $\mathcal{X}$, by means of suitably defined notions of duality mappings and proximal operators.

 In particular, in \cite{Bredies2008} Bredies introduces the following iterative procedure for smooth functions $f$ with $(\texttt{p}-1)$-H{\"o}lder continuous gradient $\nabla f$ on bounded sets with $1<\texttt{p}\le2$ with constant $K>0$ and step-sizes chosen as $0<\bar{\tau}\le \tau_k \le \frac{\texttt{p}(1-\delta)}{K}$, with $0<\delta<1$: